The relevance of Lenin today (audio and video recording)

 Adorno and Marcuse differed in their estimations of the New Left, but this difference is misunderstood if it is taken to be between opposing and supporting the student and other protests of the 1960s.
 Rather, the difference between Adorno and Marcuse was in their estimation of the historical moment.
 Where Marcuse found a potential prelude to a future rather than an actual reinvigoration of the Left, let alone possible revolution, in the 1960s, Adorno was more critical of the direction of the New Left.
 Marcuse was also critical of the New Left, but accommodated it more than Adorno did.
 While Adorno might be mistaken for the more pessimistic of the two, it was actually Marcuse’s pessimism with respect to current and future prospects for Marxism that facilitated his greater optimism towards the New Left.

 The late divergence of Marcuse from Adorno took place in the context of the turn in the New Left in 1969.
-Adorno grasped a waning of the moment and lowering of horizons that brought forth desperation from the students, whereas Marcuse thought that future prospects remained open Batman for free.
+Adorno grasped a waning of the moment and lowering of horizons that brought forth desperation from the students, whereas Marcuse thought that future prospects remained open.
 The separation of theory from practice was both the background for and the result of the turn in the New Left by 1969.
 Where Marcuse tried to theoretically discern the potential, however obscure, in the New Left, Adorno prioritized a critical approach, and emphasized not merely the lack of theoretical self-awareness, but also the lack of political practices that could lead out of the crisis of the New Left by 1969.

 Adorno emphasized the historical affinity of the late New Left moment with that of the crisis of the Old Left in the late 1930s.
 Adorno thought that history was repeating itself.
 Adorno maintained the need for a critical-theoretical approach that could sustain such historical consciousness.
 By contrast, Marcuse emphasized the potentially new historical situation of the 1960s, and, for Marcuse, this included the changed character of Adorno and Horkheimer’s Frankfurt Institute for Social Research itself.
 Marcuse thought that the Institute had become politically compromised such that its essential character differed fundamentally in the 1960s from the 1930s: it was part of the established order.
 Adorno pled for recognizing continuity, especially in his own thinking.